W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 {% if showCommentary %}
 ::: details Commentary
 (1–3) …guiltlessness is in the Mind of the Father, it must be in our minds, too, beecause the Holy Spirit’s Love is the bridge that joins all our minds in one.
 Judging another or ourselves erases that innocence from our awareness, for judgment obviously means separation.
-Thus, our ego’s fear of the joining, marking the end of the thought of separation, leads us to choose judgment as the means of ‘protecting’ ourselves from the unifying Love of the Holy Spirit, reflected in this world by forgiveness.
+Thus, our ego’s fear of the joining, marking the end of the thought of separation, leads us to choose judgment as the means of “protecting’ ourselves from the unifying Love of the Holy Spirit, reflected in this world by forgiveness.
 The great importance of giving up judgment as the prerequisite to peace is a major theme in the Course (Wapnick, AVI, p.
 143.)

 (1) …the benefits of the Holy Spirit, meaning the benefits of letting go of our guilt and experiencing the peace that comes from truly trusting in each other.
 (Wapnick, AVI, p.
 159.)
 :::